evandowning/model-api-sequence/README.md

 # which will be used as a parameter to lstm.py

 # Train LSTM model
-$ python lstm.py features/ models/ > out.txt
+$ python lstm.py features/ models/ true true > out.txt

 # "models/" will be removed every time lstm.py is run.
 This folder stores all
 # of the models in JSON form to be imported and used by Keras in the future.